What Causes Hyperemesis Gravidarum (HG)?

 Most if not all women experience secondary psychological effects (e.g.: frustration, feelings of helplessness, fear of death, isolation, depression, trauma, etc.) due to the misery and stress of HG, not to mention the grief from fetal loss which affects about 1 in 3 mothers.

-Women report seeking medical care for nausea and vomiting presumably due to a flu or GI disorder, never considering the possibility of pregnancy, yet are still told their symptoms are related to a rejection of their pregnancy, or an exaggerated reaction to expected nausea and vomiting of pregnancy.
+Women report seeking medical care for severe nausea and vomiting (HG) presumably due to a flu or GI disorder, never considering the possibility of pregnancy, yet are still told their symptoms are related to a rejection of their pregnancy, or an exaggerated reaction to expected nausea and vomiting of pregnancy.
 HG is too often assumed to be influenced by psychological causes because the physiological causes are just now being determined by collaborative genetics research.

 HER Foundation, in collaboration with Dr. Marlena Fejzo, is the leading HG research team in the world.
 However, research is limited by lack of funding and priority, so high-quality studies with decisive results are rare.
 Please support our collaborative research with leading universities.